Keyboard shortcuts

 • DeprecatedFunction (informational).

-Async functions, cancellable functions, listeners, callbacks, iterators (iter<T>), typed handles (handle<T>), borrowed types (&str, &[u8]), nested modules, and cross-module type references are all first-class.
+Interfaces, typed error domains, async functions, cancellable functions, listeners, callbacks, iterators (iter<T>), typed handles (handle<T>), borrowed types (&str, &[u8]), nested modules, and cross-module type references are all first-class.
 They pass validation and every generator handles them.
 Do not re-add validator rejections for these features.

 Generator configuration resolution